RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/ThreefoldLinkerMover.md

 ## Usage with symmetry

 This mover can be used for the case of linkers with c3 symmetry and poses with c3 symmetry.
 In this case, the linker residue that gets added to the pose is actually a fragment of the total linker (one third of the geometry).
 Three such residues are added, one to each symmetry repeat, and covalent bonds and suitable constraints are set up between the fragments.
+Such usage requires that the user pass the `threefold_symmetric="true"` option.
 Here is an example in which the ThreefoldLinkerMover is used with a symmetric pose with C3 symmetry (defined in a symmetry definition file `inputs/c3.symm`).
 In this case, the ResidueSelector must select _equivalent_ cysteine residues in the three symmetric copies.

 ```xml
 <ROSETTASCRIPTS>